cjh-cloud/blog/src/posts/arduino-co2.md

 ![Johnny Five](./johnny-five.png)

-Here's a quikc post on how to read from a CO2 sensor with Johnny-Five using an Arduino.
+Here's a quick post on how to read from a CO2 sensor with Johnny-Five using an Arduino.
 You can get an MQ-135 sensor off Ebay for a couple dollarydoos.
 [Source code for this can be found here](https://github.com/SenorGrande/co2-sensor)

 ## Circuit Setup